nh2/haskell-cpu-instruction-counter/README.md

 ```

+## Concurrency warning

+You will likely not get accurate results when you use `perf_event_open()` in concurrent (e.g. from multiple Haskell threads).
+See also https://github.com/nh2/haskell-cpu-instruction-counter/issues/4.

+You are therefore advised to:

+* Disable parallel test running in your testing framework for tests that use CPU counting

 ## Root permissions

 `perf_event_open()` might be restricted on your system.
 If `cat /proc/sys/kernel/perf_event_paranoid` shows a number greater than `2`, you'll need `sudo` to run the above examples.